-I wanted to write this post to share with anyone who is struggling to stay focused and organized the most effective iPhone productivity apps that can be used to better manage the challenging symptoms of ADHD.
+I wanted to write this post to share for anyone who is struggling to stay focused and organized with ADHD because I can guarantee you that with the right structure and accountability you can become a huge success.

 My Best ADHD Productivity Tips and Apps

 Being consistently productive can be a challenge for anyone with ADHD.
-Fortunately, there are some excellent productivity apps for the iPhone that you can use to schedule your day, set important reminders, be more organized and improve the process of how you manage your ADHD.
+Fortunately, there are some excellent productivity apps for iPhone and Android that can act as your personal ADHD assistants.

 1. Identify Your Procrastination Triggers With Procraster (iOS Only)